Call us 203-307-5500

 The cost of child care is a significant consideration for every family.
 It’s helpful to view it not just as an expense, but as an investment in your child’s future development and your own peace of mind.
 While tuition can seem daunting, there are many avenues for financial support that can make a high-quality program more accessible.
 From government assistance to employer benefits, understanding your options is the first step toward finding a program that fits your family’s budget and your child’s needs.

-A Look at Tuition and Fees
+Breaking Down Tuition and Fees

 One of the first things you’ll notice when researching early learning programs is that tuition can vary quite a bit.
 Costs often depend on your location, the type of program, and your child’s age, with infant care typically being the most expensive.
 When you see the price, it’s important to consider what’s included.
 Tuition often covers the cost of highly qualified educators, low student-to-teacher ratios, a safe and clean environment, and a well-rounded curriculum.
 Some programs may also offer a tuition benefit or sibling discounts to help manage the cost for growing families.

-Exploring State and Local Assistance
+How to Access State and Local Assistance

 Many states and local communities offer financial assistance to help families afford child care.
 These subsidy programs are often designed for families with low income who need child care to work, attend school, or look for a job.
 Eligibility requirements vary, so it’s best to check with your state’s child care agency to see what’s available.
 Some local initiatives even go a step further by covering the “family fees” that are sometimes required with state subsidies, which can make care much more affordable for those who qualify.